Where is this walk?

 High Seat and Sails (Lunds Fell)

-October 18, 2023
+October 18, 2025

 The Walk

-I have tackled these fells from both ends of Mallerstang and prefer the route from the south, starting near Garsdale at Aisgill Cottage.
+I have tackled these fells from both ends of Mallerstang and prefer the route from the south, starting near Garsdale at Aisgill Moor Cottages.
 The climb is steep and rough to Little Fell.
 On reaching the small cairn at Little Fell head 500m south to Sails, the ‘new’ highest point of the mountain.
 However once the summit is reached reverse your route and enjoy the broad ridge heading north.
 It is a lovely walk visiting such intriguingly named summits as Hugh’s Seat and Gregory Chapel.
 The descent follows the rim of Mallerstang Edge to the broad shoulder of the Riggs.
 Here there are some great views to the south and west as well as offering a straightforward descent to Hell Gill Bridge.

 High Seat and Sails (Lunds Fell) are two of the Dales 30 Mountains of the Dales.
 The highest point of Little Fell was resurveyed in 2022 and found to be incorrect.
 The highest point is at the small cairn 500m to the south (easy stroll) at Sails.
 There is also some confusion as to whether this part of the fell is in fact Lunds Fell and not Little Fell at all.
 Best to just visit it!